neuronetio/eventorjs/README.md

 ## Eventor.before & Eventor.after

 There are often situations that you need to emit something and get results from listener before some action (for example db.write).
-For this purpose you have built in `Eventor.before` emitter so you doesn't need to make ugly event names like `user.create:before`.
+For this purpose you have built in `Eventor.before` emitter so you don't need to make ugly event names like `user.create:before`.
 With `Eventor.before` you can emit two events that are named same way but are separated.
 ```javascript
 let eventor = Eventor();